curedao/docs/README.md

 ## ❤ Incentivization

-How we use the DAO structure and NFT IP royalties reward data sharing and open-source collaboration.
+We use the DAO structure and NFT IP royalties to reward data sharing and open-source collaboration.

 ### Incentive Alignment

 This illustrates the flow of value between different stakeholders.
-As opposed to traditional zero-sum games, CureDAO provides a way for each self-interested party can derive more value from participation than they have to put into it.
+Unlike traditional zero-sum games, CureDAO provides everyone with more value from participation than they have to put into it.

 ![Value flow chain](<assets/business/value-flow-chain (3).svg>)